 “While university will be one of the most exciting times of your life, never forget to stay safe.”

-While university will be one of the most exciting times of your life, never forget to stay safe.
-On a campus, staying safe is much easier, but in a big city like London that is alive and buzzing with people, you need to ensure that your safety is taken care of.
-For example, ALWAYS use safe and reliable transport options to go between your accommodation and lecture buildings.
-Taking general precautions to ensure your safety is always advised, like keeping your valuables hidden and being mindful of your surroundings.
-Whatever it is, it’s always better to be overcautious than underprepared.
-For more information, read UCL’s top tips to staying safe on public transport here.
+While university will be one of the most exciting times of your life, never forget to prioritize safety.
+On a campus, staying safe is much easier, but in a big city like London, which is alive and buzzing with people, you need to ensure that you take care of your safety.
+For example, ALWAYS use safe and reliable transport options to travel between your accommodation and lecture buildings.
+Taking general precautions, like keeping your valuables hidden and being mindful of your surroundings, is always advised.
+Whatever the situation, it's always better to be overcautious than underprepared.
+For more information, read UCL’s top tips for staying safe on public transport here.

-While some of the cons to city life sound intimidating, don’t let that put you off!
-Thousands of students go to city universities every year and have the time of their lives.
-Just remember to budget well, stay with people you trust and know your safe transport options home!
+While some of the cons of city life sound intimidating, don't let that put you off!
+Thousands of students attend city universities every year and have the time of their lives.
+Just remember to budget wisely, stay with people you trust, and know your safe transport options for getting home!
 For more information about London universities, read Millie’s London University Spotlight.

-Of course, city life is not for everyone, and you may be more drawn to the homely nature of campus universities.
-So let’s dive into what it’s like to study on a campus:
+Of course, city life isn't for everyone, and you might be more drawn to the homely nature of campus universities.
+So let's dive into what studying on a campus is like:

 Campus living: What does it mean to live on a campus?